Why do men like submissive women?

 In my opinion part of the reason is because women who write dating books have been burned themselves and have a grudge against men.

 The same happens in the male’s camp of course, where men schooled in the “Red Pill“, share rather misogynist views and “strategies”.

 And this is one of the reasons why I recommend you don’t take relationship advice from dating authors.

-The second reason, is a bit more perverse:
+But the main reason, is a bit more perverse:

 The other one is, guess what?
 To lower the appeal of other women.

 Just ask yourself this: have you ever heard a woman telling another woman to be more feminine?
-Exactly, me neither.

 Albeit, as we shall see, being more feminine is obviously the most competitive position to adopt in the dating marketplace.

 Why Most Men Don’t Give Great Advice Either

 So does that mean men are right telling women to be more feminine?